 We’re launching a public wiki pilot project that will allow researchers, historians, archivists, and citizen archivists to create pages on records or themes.
 We need your ideas and enthusiasm to make the wiki a success.
 Please join us for the second planning meeting at the National Archives in College Park, Maryland, on Wednesday, May 19th from … Continue reading Join Us May 19th for an Archives Wiki Planning Meeting

+UPDATE: The custodial information presented in this post may be out of date.
+Please visit the Civil War Military Records Research page on archives.gov for information on how to order Civil War Pension Files.
 The following is a guest blog from Diane Dimkoff, director of the Customer Services Division.
-Most Union Army soldiers, their widows, or minor children applied for a pension.
-In rare cases, a dependent father or mother applied for a pension.
-The pension application file will often contain a statement of service prepared by the Adjutant … Continue reading C and XC Pension Files for the Civil War
+Most Union Army soldiers, their widows, or minor … Continue reading C and XC Pension Files for the Civil War

 Recently on NARAtions we heard from researchers who expressed concerns about the digitized records available on the web sites of NARA’s digitization partners.
 We shared these concerns with NARA's Access Programs office, NARA's Digital Strategies and Services Staff, and with our digitization partners and we would like to respond to these concerns here on NARAtions.
 Since 2007 … Continue reading Researcher concerns about the digitized records available on the web sites of NARA’s digitization partners